Adicitus/bootdotdev.backbone/README.md

 Once a connection has been established, the server will issue a challenge by transmitting an amount of binary data (_challenge data_) and a pulic key (_server_pub_key_).

-In order to authenticate the connection, the client should generate a _signature_ using its pre-assigned private key and algorithm, which it then transmits via the TCP connection along with it's pre-assigned client_id.
+In order to authenticate the connection, the client should generate a _signature_ using its pre-assigned private key and algorithm, which it then transmits via the TCP connection along with it's pre-assigned client_id to indicate which _client public key_ should be used to verify the signature.

 If the client responds within the _connection timout_, the server will attempt to verify the signature using the _client public key_ and _challenge data_and transmit the .